sunprancekid/LeMonADE_StiffCyclic/README.md

 >These programs were designed to execute on the IPFDD remote computing cluster system.
 1. Navtigate to `./results`
 2. Generate simulation parameters.
+	a.
+Generate simulations in which the bending potential strength is parameterized.
+	b.
+Generate force extension simulations in which stiff polymers are exposed to a constant force.
 3. Run batch simulations.
+	a.
+Run locally.
+	b.
+Submit to computing cluster.
 4. Analyze simulation results.